iamcodemaker/euca/README.md

 diffing, patching, and main application code all interact with each other via a set of traits that allow alternative implementations to be substituted as desired.

+## Motivation

+There are [many web development frameworks written in Rust].
+Most of them experimental and in the early stages, and they all represent the virtual DOM in a unique way.
+I had the thought that the representation of the DOM isn't important for users of libraries.
+Users should be able to represent the DOM in the way that is most comfortable to them.
+If that's a declarative, JSX [macro](https://github.com/bodil/typed-html) style or a function oriented elm style, the framework should accept anything as an input.
+Similarly, each framework implements it's own vDOM diffing and patching algorithms, this is redundant.
+Why don't all the frameworks just reuse the best algorithms?

+I thought, why do we have frameworks at all?
+What if we could break out each part, vDOM representation, diffing, patching and compose them as we saw fit.
+Euca an experiment to explore this space.

 ## Design

 The user facing portions of the library mostly follow [The Elm Architecture] design,